practicaldsc/fa24/syllabus.md

 ## Exams

 This class has one Midterm Exam and one Final Exam.
 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.
+The exams will feature a mix of multiple choice, select all, short answer, and long answer questions, including questions that require you to write code and do math.

 - **Midterm Exam**: Wednesday, October 9th, 7-9PM

 - **Final Exam:** Thursday, December 12th, 4-6PM

 **Both exams will be administered in-person**.
-If you have conflicts with either of the exams, please let us know on the [Welcome Survey](#).
+If you have conflicts with either of the exams, please let us know on the [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSemfn-uzlSZUeY6rsonpboIv_6ANg9mGxWZ8tETDk4N4g4q_A/viewform).
 We may provide alternate exam times for students with a valid, documented conflict with a required activity in another course or official university-affiliated activity, or to help students avoid negative academic consequences when their religious obligations conflict with academic requirements.

 ### Redemption Policy